SysKitTeam/docs-spconsultant/faq/miscellaneous.md

 If this is not possible [contact us](https://www.syskit.com/company/contact-us/) and we will provide you with a certificate and instructions on how to import it to your problematic server.

-## I am getting "This product cannot be activated since it is not a SharePoint Server or you do not have the right privileges to access the SharePoint Farm.
-Check if SharePoint is installed or contact your administrator".

-### Problem:

-When I tried to load a SharePoint farm with SPDocKit I received the following error:

->*This product cannot be activated because this is not a SharePoint Server or you do not have the right privileges to access the SharePoint Farm.
-Check if SharePoint is installed or contact your administrator.*

-### Solution:
-* The product needs to run on the same server as SharePoint, so make sure SharePoint is installed on the server where you are trying to load the farm.
-* In order to load the SharePoint farm you need to have proper privileges.
-Check [this article](#internal/requirements/user-permissions-requirements) for more details.

 ## Error occurred while upgrading to the latest version.

 ### Problem: